 Jen Duggan was the ideal LBJ School student: passionate about public service, serious about her coursework, and an active member of the LBJ School student community.
 She graduated from the School’s master’s program in 1999 with a 4.0 grade point average and wrote her master’s professional report on the effects of inequality on public health, a topic that touched on all her policy interests: poverty, health care, social justice, and equality of opportunity.

 Accepted by Georgetown University and the LBJ School of Public Affairs, Jen was torn as to which school to attend.
-Georgetown’s name recognition held tremendous appeal, but the financial considerations were incomparable.
-Nevertheless, Jen’s parents told her they would enable her to attend the school of her choice, but the choice had to be hers.
+Georgetown’s name recognition held tremendous appeal, but in terms of financial considerations did not compare with the value of tuition at UT.
+Nevertheless, Jen’s parents told her they would enable her to attend the school of her choice.
+The choice had to be hers.

-After exploring the benefits of each program, it was clear to Jen that the LBJ School was a hidden Texas treasure in that it provided a more rigorous and focused curriculum that would allow her to build her studies around the founding values of the school.
+After exploring the benefits of each program, it was clear to Jen that the LBJ School was a hidden Texas treasure, in that it provided a more rigorous and focused curriculum that would allow her to build her studies around the founding values of the school.
 Jen’s commitment to the idea that all people are created equal and deserving of equal treatment, legally and morally, was a natural extension of LBJ’s policy work toward the “Great Society.”
-After spending three days visiting the Georgetown campus and meeting with its faculty and students, Jen returned convinced that her goals and life work were more aligned with the Texas program that prepared others like her to enter into the public policy field and tear down those barriers that prevented so many from receiving the benefits of this great nation.
+After spending three days visiting the Georgetown campus and meeting with its faculty and students, Jen returned convinced that her goals and life work were more aligned with the Texas program, that prepared students to enter the public policy field, and tear down those barriers that prevented so many from receiving the benefits of this great nation.